jw287962/weather_ReactJS/README.md

 - add a way so user can change refresh timer based on preferences.

 - store locations with State or Country included in object name to allow two or more cities with the same city name
+- in depth detail should grab correct location instead of a random Madison city if there are more than one same city name

 ## Reminders